 Building the FAISS Index

-IndexFlatL2 is a flat (brute-force) index that computes exact L2 (Euclidean) distance between all stored vectors and the query vector.
-It is exact but scales linearly with the number of vectors.
-For small to medium datasets (up to several hundred thousand chunks), it is the right default choice:
+IndexFlatL2 is a flat (brute-force) index.
+It computes the exact L2 (Euclidean) distance between the query vector and every stored vector.
+In simple words, it checks everything, so the results are exact, but the search time grows with the number of vectors.
+For small to medium datasets (up to a few hundred thousand chunks), it is the right default choice:

 index = faiss.IndexFlatL2(len(vector))